-The CodeHS video game design curriculum teaches the foundations of creating video games in JavaScript.
-While this course is introductory, it is an honors-level course.
-Its curriculum teaches the foundations of computer science and basic programming, with an emphasis on helping students develop logical thinking and problem solving skills.
-Once students complete the course, they will have learned material equivalent to a semester college introductory course in Computer Science and be able to program in JavaScript
+The CodeHS introduction to computer science curriculum teaches the foundations of computer science and basic programming, with an emphasis on helping students develop logical thinking and problem solving skills.
+Once students complete the CodeHS Introduction to Computer Science course, they will have learned material equivalent to a semester college introductory course in Computer Science and be able to program in JavaScript.

 Learning Environment: The course utilizes a blended classroom approach.
 The content is fully web-based, with students writing and running code in the browser.
 Teachers utilize tools and resources provided by CodeHS to leverage time in the classroom and give focused 1-on-1 attention to students.
-Each module of the course is broken down into lessons.
+Each unit of the course is broken down into lessons.
 Lessons consist of video tutorials, short quizzes, example programs to explore, and written programming exercises, adding up to over 100 hours of hands-on programming practice in total.
-Each module ends with a comprehensive module test that assesses students' mastery of the material from that module.
+Each unit ends with a comprehensive unit test that assesses a student's mastery of the material from that unit.